alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 `python train.py PGAN -c dataset.json -d OUTPUT_DIR -n EXPERIMENT_NAME --no_vis`

-where `EXPERIMENT_NAME` is a name you create for your model, and `OUTPUT_DIR` is where the training outputs are stored.
+where `EXPERIMENT_NAME` is a name you create for your model, and `/storgae/OUTPUT_DIR` is where the training outputs are stored.
+We recommend that you create the `OUTPUT_DIR` directory in storage so you will be able to access intermediate images produced during the training process, which can take days to weeks depending upon the image size.

 ### Testing PG-GAN
 The command format used for testing an already-trained model; note that `EXPERIMENT_NAME` should match the one you used to train the model.